 Does your cat eat grass outside?
 Is your cat trying to eat plants inside your home that aren’t safe?
-Make your own cat grass garden with herbs that cats can eat safely.
+Make your own cat grass garden with herbs and plants safe for cats.

 Why do cats eat grass?